 The Fallacy of the Good Eater

 I’ve been thinking a lot lately about how differently my kids eat right now.
-My 4-year old daughter (will call Big A) is picky, still somewhat afraid of new foods and is pretty erratic in how much she eats.
+My 4-year old daughter (Big A) is picky, still somewhat afraid of new foods, and is pretty erratic in how much she eats.

-My 19-month old boy (will call Little D) is still eating with gusto at almost every meal.
+My 19-month old boy (Little D) is still eating with gusto at almost every meal.
 In fact, he has always had a big appetite.
 He is smaller than my daughter – usually 20th percentile for weight and 60th percentile for height at well check visits.
 She’s usually about 50/50.